ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ## Python Plotting

 In Task 3 and 4, we used the code `plot.py`.
-This code uses the matplotlib library to plot the results stored in data.txt to visualise the convergence of the total energy as the kinetic energy cutoff is increased.
+This code uses the matplotlib library to plot the results stored in data.txt to visualise the convergence of the total energy as the plane-wave cutoff is increased.
 Later in this course you will use python scripts to plot band structures and density of states.
 You are encouraged to examine and play around with these python codes to develop your coding skills!

 Let's take a quick look at plot.py from the `01_carbon_monoxide/02_kinetic_energy_cutoff` directory.